bryce-hoehn/automated-jellyfin-guide/README.md

 We will use Gluetun to setup your VPN connection in a Docker container.
 This way, services that rely on the VPN such as qbittorrent can access it while the host and public facing services do not.

 The exact configuration will vary based on which VPN provider you use.
 I recommend one that allows for port forwarding, as it will allow you to seed more reliably.
-This may not be important if you only use public trackers, but most private trackers are strict about maintaining a good seeding ratio.
-I will leave this shell for you to fill in with your VPN info.
 For more information on how to set it up, please see the [Gluetun documentation](https://github.com/qdm12/gluetun).

 ```
   gluetun: